-Nik and Marnie Venema are living proof that you don’t have to be middle-aged, established, and wealthy to be generous.
+Nik and Marnie Venema are living proof you don’t have to be middle-aged, established, and wealthy to be generous.

 “Nik and Marnie are truly influential ripple makers,” says Sherri Magson, director of advancement at UFV.
 “They are a wonderful example of how you can start to help others while you’re young and still building your own career and financial portfolio.”

-Nik (BBA ’12) majored in finance at UFV, while Marnie (BA ’15) took psychology.
+Nik (BBA ’12) majored in finance at UFV, while Marnie (BA ’15) majored in psychology.

 “Giving is a lifestyle choice that for me comes back to what I think it is I am doing here on the planet,” says Marnie.
 “For me, life is not simply about personal happiness, comfort, or consumption, but about improving the world around me.
 Where I put my money is one of the ways I can engage in doing that.
 Giving is not something I wait for, but something I can live out and choose each day.”

 For Nik in particular, UFV was a life-changer.
-He had received a big entrance scholarship to UBC and was set to study engineering, but he “crashed and burned and blew that opportunity” in his first year.
+He had received a big entrance scholarship to UBC and was set to study engineering, but he lost focus and didn’t take advantage of that opportunity in his first year.
 When he contacted UFV about restarting his education, he received a warm welcome.

 All along the way, the Venemas valued the education they were receiving.

 When Nik and Marnie got married they decided that philanthropy would be a priority at the core of their relationship.
-Nik’s background in finance led them to create their own Venema Family Foundation early on, and they concentrated on building a nest egg within that foundation for several years, with a view to becoming donors early in life.
+Nik’s background in finance led them to create a family foundation early on and they concentrated on accumulating capital within that foundation for several years, with a view to becoming donors early in life.

 Nik and Marnie still have student debt and have taken on a mortgage.
-But like a mortgage they see their student loans as something to be paid off over the long term, balancing those payments with other priorities like philanthropy.
+But like a mortgage, they see their student loans as something to be paid off over the long term, balancing those payments with other priorities like philanthropy.